VladSteopoaie/encrypted-remote-shell/README.md

 **NetServer Class:**

-This class implements most of the generic netwrok features a server would need.
+This class implements most of the generic network features a server would need.
 It binds to a port, then starts listening for and accepting client connections (uses the methods `start()` and `accept_clients()`).

 For each accepted client it creates a `NetComm` object and creates a thread that will handle the client connection using `handle_connection()`.